Township (South Africa): Education

-Township schools are often overcrowded, and lack adequate infrastructure.
+Township schools are often overcrowded and lack adequate infrastructure.
 There is a high dropout rate among poor youth, particularly around Grade 9.
 Despite government interventions, education outcomes remain skewed, with township students continuing to under-perform.
 This skewed distribution is mainly attributable to higher and more rapid drop-out rates among the poor, rather than to a lack of initial access to schooling.
 The formerly white schools uniformly produce better results as their governing bodies are able to raise substantial private funds.
 These funds are used to get resources that are usually inaccessible for the rural and township schools which survive on the commitment of their teachers.

+There are schemes in operation aiming to give a "second chance" to young people who have dropped out of education, for example one operated by the Ukhanyo Foundation.

 Gangs and violence

 Gangs are a problem in townships and children as young as 12 or 13 get initiated into local gangs.
 Some see violence and gangs as a way of life and a part of their culture.
 The weapon of choice for most is a gun and with easy accessibility anyone is able to get one.
 It is estimated that out of the 14 million guns in circulation, in South Africa, only four million are registered and licensed to legal gun owners.